navernoe/AppStatistic/README.md

 This repo has 2 microservices:
 1) http REST API with 2 endpoints:
  - GET /app?id={id} allows to get information from database about already exists application by its local uniq id
- - POST /app?URL={url} allows to add information about application in database by application url in Google Play Store
+ - POST /app?URL={url} allows to add information about application in database by application's url in Google Play Store
 2) gRPC REST API Service that has one rpc method "getStatistic" for loading information about application from Google Play Store

 ---> Task Description: <---